gregnavis/active_record_doctor/README.md

 Supported configuration options:

 - `ignore_models` - models whose underlying tables' columns should not be checked.
-- `ignore_columns` - specific attributes, written as Model.attribute, that should not be checked.
+- `ignore_attributes` - specific attributes, written as Model.attribute, that should not be checked.

 ### Detecting Incorrect Presence Validations on Boolean Columns